James Arness in ‘Gunsmoke’.

 - On air: 2016-2020

-Ashton Kutcher's Netflix series was a Western cowboy comedy, with a few surprising threads of serious drama.
+Ashton Kutcher's Netflix series was a Western cowboy comedy with a few surprising threads of serious drama.
 The series followed the story of Colt, a washed-up football star who returns to his hometown in Colorado, where he lived with his father and brother.
-According to James Poniewozik in the New York Times, it was certainly a prodigal son story, and an interesting mishmash of styles, from the multi-camera production and live studio audience to the more-serious storylines that dealt with very real and relatable family dynamics.
+According to James Poniewozik in the New York Times, it was a prodigal son story and a mishmash of styles, from the multi-camera production and live studio audience to the more serious storylines that dealt with real and relatable family dynamics.

 #37.
 Zane Grey Theatre